Upperdog/clean-image-filenames/readme.md

 ## Installation

+1. Rename the `clean-image-filenames-master` directory to `clean-image-filenames`.
-1. Upload the `clean-image-filenames` directory to the `/wp-content/plugins/` directory.
+2. Upload the `clean-image-filenames` directory to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Activate the plugin through the 'Plugins' menu in WordPress.

 ## Changelog